-According to a study6 on opioid abuse published by The British Medical Journal, of "2,400 veterans in the population who died because of a drug overdose while taking opioid painkiller prescriptions, 49% had been concurrently prescribed benzodiazepines."
-In workers compensation, the number of injured workers who are concurrently prescribed both an opioid and a benzo is relatively small.
+According to the National Institute on Drug Abuse, about 16% of overdose deaths involving opioids in 2020 also involved benzodiazepines.
+8 In workers compensation, the number of injured workers who are concurrently prescribed both an opioid and a benzo is relatively small.
 However, the number of prescription drugs and their associated costs for those injured workers are considerably higher than for workers who are not prescribed benzos.